MuhammadAmir5670/psx-data-reader/README.md

 ## Overview
 The psx-data-reader was written with fast use in mind.
 It provides the following key features

-- can download all historical data till current date
+- can scrape all historical data till current date
-- can downalod data for of multiple companies in a single line of code
+- can scrape data for of multiple companies in a single line of code
-- returns a `Pandas DataFrame` for the downloaded data
+- returns a `Pandas DataFrame` for the scraped data
 - for better download speed, It does not request the complete data in a single network request rather it makes chunks of data to be downloaded and uses threads to open requests for different chunks of data, hence results in better speed

 In the following paragraphs, I am going to describe how you can get and use Scrapeasy for your own projects.